micheleoletti/resume/README.md

 # Mykhaylo Olefirenko's Resume

+I am naturally a generalist and technology-agnostic, I just want to build stuff that's useful to other humans.

+Currently freelancing for a couple of companies:
-Currently freelancing, working with an Italian startup and focusing on refactoring/dockerizing backend services and fully rewriting the frontend in React/Next.js with Jest and Playwright.
+- food supply management startup, focusing on refactoring/dockerizing backend services and fully rewriting the frontend in React/Next.js with Jest and Playwright testing
+- ML/AI startup, supporting and refactoring their machine learning pipelines and the web app(currently we're rewriting it from scratch)

 On the side I'm working on Jam, an app for musicians: https://jam-app.vercel.app/

-I'm also publishing some Javascript related content here: https://www.youtube.com/@mykdoingthings/shorts
+I'm also publishing some Javascript related content here from time to time: https://www.youtube.com/@mykdoingthings/shorts

-I am naturally a generalist and technology-agnostic, I just want to build stuff that's useful to other humans.

 ### Past positions

+#### Freelancing - Currently

 #### Frontend developer - Tech City Teams - Reading, UK (2022-2024)